balderdashy/sails-docs/concepts/ORM/ORM.md

 In schemaful databases like [Postgres](http://www.postgresql.org/), [Oracle](https://www.oracle.com/database), and [MySQL](http://www.mysql.com), models are represented by tables.
 In [MongoDB](http://www.mongodb.org), they're represented by Mongo "collections".
 In [Redis](http://redis.io), they're represented using key/value pairs.
 Each database has its own distinct query dialect, and in some cases even requires installing and compiling a specific native module to connect to the server.
 This involves a fair amount of overhead, and garners an unsettling level of [vendor lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in) to a specific database; for example, if your app uses a bunch of SQL queries, it will be very hard to switch to Mongo later, or Redis, and vice versa.

 Waterline query syntax floats above all that, focusing on business logic like creating new records, fetching/searching existing records, updating records, or destroying records.
 No matter what database you're contacting, the usage is _exactly the same_.
 Furthermore, Waterline allows you to [`.populate()`](https://sailsjs.com/documentation/reference/waterline-orm/queries/populate) associations between models, _even if_ the data for each model lives in a different database.
 That means you can switch your app's models from Mongo, to Postgres, to MySQL, to Redis, and back again&mdash;all without changing any code.
-For the times when you need low-level, database-specific functionality, Waterline provides a query interface that allows you to talk directly to your models' underlying database driver (see [.query()](https://sailsjs.com/documentation/reference/waterline-orm/models/query) and [.native()](https://sailsjs.com/documentation/reference/waterline-orm/models/native).)
+For the times when you need low-level, database-specific functionality, Waterline provides a query interface that allows you to talk directly to your models' underlying database driver (see [.query()](https://sailsjs.com/documentation/reference/waterline-orm/models/query) and [.native()](https://sailsjs.com/documentation/reference/waterline-orm/models/native)).

 ### Scenario

 Let's imagine you're building an e-commerce website, with an accompanying mobile app.
 Users browse products by category or search for products by keyword, then they buy them.
 That's it!
-Some parts of your app are quite ordinary; you have an API-driven flow for logging in, signing up, order/payment processing, resetting passwords, etc. However, you know there are a few mundane features lurking in your roadmap that will likely become more involved.
+Some parts of your app are quite ordinary: you have an API-driven flow for logging in, signing up, order/payment processing, resetting passwords, etc. However, you know there are a few mundane features lurking in your roadmap that will likely become more involved.
 Sure enough:

 ##### Flexibility